Configuration

 gflowd up --gpus 0,2

-gflowd restart --gpus 0-3Runtime control (affects new allocations only):
+gflowd reload --gpu-poll-interval-secs 1Runtime control (affects new allocations only):

 gctl set-gpus 0,2